Exporting after Brexit

 Exporting after Brexit: SMEs can remain in EU

 Leaving the customs union (and possibly the single market) will make exporting substantially more expensive, time consuming and difficult.
 But you can effectively and legally stay within the EU – even after Brexit.
 And no worries; this solution is probably easier, faster to implement and more affordable than you think.
 In fact, it will most likely even save you money.

 Say, you export goods or services to the 27 EU countries and their 80 partner trading nations.
 Once Britain has left the EU the following will change:

 Administration: The amount of paperwork involved to get goods out of the country will increase almost exponentially.
-For every item detailed forms need to be filled in and comprehensive documentation has to be provided (e.g. certificates of the origin of your goods and their component parts/ingredients).
+Detailed forms need to be filled in and comprehensive documentation has to be provided (e.g. certificates of the origin of your goods and their component parts/ingredients).

 Customs clearances: Another aspect to consider are backlogs at the customs.
-This will cause problems for freight traffic that depend on fast deliveries, e.g. for fresh produce or just-in-time goods.
+This will cause problems for freight traffic that depends on fast deliveries, e.g. for fresh produce or just-in-time goods.

 The remedy: Bypassing trade barriers